MatthN/MatthN.github.io/_posts/2024-03-23-Bayesian_optimization.markdown

 #### optuna
 Another library that offers Bayesian optimization is optuna.
-The setup API is similar to scikit-optimize.
+The API is similar to scikit-optimize.
 There is a possibility to store results that can be visualized afterwards in Optuna Dashboard, a VS code plugin.

 ```python
 import optuna